Spanish debt costs spiral as crisis deepens

 “The events at Bankia will reinforce the view that the upcoming external review should identify a significant recapitalization need for the Spanish banking system,” analysts at Nomura said in a note, putting a recapitalization of the whole sector at between 50 and 60 billion euros, with the main listed banks requiring an additional 16 billion euros.

-Nomura said only BBVA (BBVA.MC), Santander (SAN.MC) and Sabadell (SABE.MC) would not need to strengthen their capital, while the government would need to clean up smaller lenders it has already propped up, such as Banco de Valencia BVA.MC, Novacaixagalicia and Catalunya Caixa.
+Nomura said only BBVA, Santander and Sabadell would not need to strengthen their capital, while the government would need to clean up smaller lenders it has already propped up, such as Banco de Valencia, Novacaixagalicia and Catalunya Caixa.

-“Given the current economic and political uncertainties facing the euro zone, this could see additional pressure on Spain to consider using external funds for the bank recapitalization,” Nomura said. ($1 = 0.7992 euros)
+“Given the current economic and political uncertainties facing the euro zone, this could see additional pressure on Spain to consider using external funds for the bank recapitalisation,” Nomura said.

-Additional reporting by Jesus Aguado; Writing by Mike Peacock; Editing by Janet McBride and Alastair Macdonald
+Additional reporting by Jesus Aguado; Writing by Mike Peacock; Editing by Fiona Ortiz, David Holmes and Janet McBride